-We are widely regarded for the open and friendly leadership of College staff who are experts in what they do.
 We look for people who bring good things to our community, and thrive in it.

 Every college has its own culture.
 Simply put, if you imagine colleges as people, each with their own personality, some you could be life-long friends with, others would merely be acquaintances.
 It's important that you pick the culture that suits you best.
 So, how do you work out which college will fit you?

 It's only by doing this that you'll get a real sense of what each college values, and what Janet Clarke Hall can really do for you.

 But judge for yourself.
 Don't trust the marketing.

 Most colleges are getting big.
 While Janet Clarke Hall offers everything that a larger college does, our size and energy allow countless opportunities for all of our students to try new things, pursue excellence, and lead others.

 We also have an outstanding tutor team who engage daily in teaching, learning, and mentoring.
 As a result, our students' academic performance is incredibly strong.